Yamabe flow on manifolds with edges: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

 On a compact Riemannian manifold, the Yamabe problem asserts that every conformal class of metrics contains a representative of constant scalar curvature.
-There are now several proofs of this fact.
-The first proof, commenced in \cite{Yamabe} and continued by \cite{Trudinger, Aubin, Schoen} used the calculus of variations and elliptic partial differential equations; see \cite{LeeParker} for a survey.
-Another proof uses the geometric Yamabe flow:
+There are now several approaches to proving this fact.
+The first complete proof, commenced in \cite{Yamabe} and continued by \cite{Trudinger, Aubin, Schoen} used the calculus of variations and elliptic partial differential equations; see \cite{LeeParker} for a survey.
+Another method, introduced by Hamilton uses the geometric Yamabe flow:

 (and appropriate normalizations) to converge to constant scalar curvature metrics; see \cite{Brendle} for a recent overview.